Children with Autism Spectrum Disorders (ASD) will benefit from yoga since it addresses both the physical and emotional symptoms of the disorder.

 The typical gross motor delay, low muscle tone and impaired coordination of ASD often result in low self-esteem and lack of confidence which can extend to other areas of life.
 Yoga is an appropriate and enjoyable physical program which improves strength and tone in the muscles, develops balance, and increases body awareness.
 Even fine motor skills will be improved as yoga emphasizes being in tune with the entire body, hands and fingers, feet and toes.

 Children with ASD may also suffer from sensory issues including sensitivity to light, noise, taste, texture, or smell.
 Furthermore, they may repeat movements that seem uncontrollable (stim behaviours).
 Yoga can help with these symptoms by soothing the nervous system and allowing pent-up energy to be released from the body in a non-competitive, peaceful manner.
+It may also be beneficial to hire in-home care to keep an eye on them and their medications.
+In-Home Disability Care Services in Sydney, Care For Family, for example, can provide some extra help around the house on an as-needed or ongoing basis.
+People can look for such organizations in their area if a loved one or children has a disability or recently received a diagnosis to receive assistance.

 The breathing techniques and guided visualization exercises also assist by reducing stress, teaching coping techniques, and providing a sense of calm and acceptance.
 Once a child has learned some of these exercises they can use them anytime, anywhere.